Kansas City Hypoxic Ischemic Encephalopathy Attorney

 - Shoulder dystocia

 - Umbilical cord prolapse

 - Delayed C-section

-It will be important to determine whether negligence contributed to the occurrence of HIE in your child.
-If your doctor or a nurse failed to identify fetal distress during delivery for example, or delayed in recommending or performing a C-section, and your child suffered from oxygen deprivation as a result, this is grounds for a valid claim against the at-fault party.
+It will be important to determine whether negligence contributed to your child's condition.
+If your doctor or a nurse failed to identify fetal distress during delivery or delayed in performing a C-section, and your child suffered from oxygen deprivation as a result, you may have grounds for a valid claim against the responsible party.

 Do not delay in seeking counsel, and do not try to go it alone.
-Work with our Kansas City birth injury attorneys and you will receive the level of support and legal counsel you and your child deserve.
-We are passionate about protecting children who have suffered harm due to the negligence of medical professionals and facilities.
+Work with our Kansas City HIE attorneys and you will receive the level of support and legal counsel you and your child deserve.
+We are passionate about protecting children who have suffered harm at birth due to the negligence of medical professionals and facilities.